If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Which style washer is right for you?

-We’ll answer all the necessary questions — including which is cheaper and which washes better — so that you can make the best decision for your clothes.
+We will answer the tough questions, including which is cheaper, which lasts longer, and which one actually gets the stains out, so you can make the best decision for your home.

 Key Takeaways

-• Top load washers have an average lifespan of 14 years, while front load washers last about 11 years.
+• Top loaders typically have a longer lifespan of about 14 years, while front loaders average around 11 years.

-Front Load Vs Top Load Washer Comparison Chart (2024)
+Front Load vs. Top Load Washer Comparison Chart

 Features Front Load Top Load

-What Should I Look for When Buying a Washing Machine?
+What to Look for When Buying a Washing Machine

 Space and Dimensions